Sri Lanka Navy: Blue water navy

 In March 2022, the Government of Sri Lanka signed several defence agreements with the Government of India which included the establishment of a Maritime Rescue Coordinating Centre on an Indian grant as well as the acquisition of Dornier 228 maritime reconnaissance aircraft to the Sri Lanka Air Force to operate with naval personnel.
 A 4,000 ton floating dock constructed by Goa Shipyard was also acquired as part of a grant from India, to facilitate repair and maintenance of larger fleet units based at Trincomalee instead of having to depend dry dock facilities in Colombo.

 In January 2024, the President of Sri Lanka announced plans to deploy a navy ship to the Red Sea to join the maritime coalition defending shipping against increased attacks by Houthi rebels in Yemen.
-The navy has decided to deploy one of its five Advanced Offshore Patrol Vessels to the Red Sea as part of Operation Prosperity Guardian.
+The navy has deployed one of its five Advanced Offshore Patrol Vessels to the Red Sea as part of Operation Prosperity Guardian.

+The navy responded to the distress call issued in the Sinking of IRIS Dena off the Sri Lankan southern coast in the early hours of 4 March 2026, deploying two vessels rescuing 32 survivors.